 Criminal Track 3 cases may be specially assigned to a judge, upon approval of the County Administrative Judge.
 Motions and trials will be heard by the specially assigned judge.
-Other events may be handled by other than the assigned judge.
+If the case requires hearings in addition to the motions and trial, any Circuit Court judge may hear them.
+The specially assigned judge is not required to hear these hearings.

 Criminal Track 3 cases will receive an arraignment/initial appearance date within 30 days of filing with the Circuit Court.
 At the arraignment/initial appearance or at the entry of appearance of counsel, the court will advise the defendant of their right to counsel, schedule motion dates, trial dates and, upon request, a criminal settlement hearing.
-If an appearance of counsel is filed before the arraignment/initial appearance, the court will convert the arraignment/initial appearance to a scheduling conference/advise to right of counsel hearing and the above-mentioned events will be scheduled.
+If an appearance of counsel is filed before the arraignment/initial appearance, the court will convert the arraignment/initial appearance to a scheduling conference/advice to right of counsel hearing and the above-mentioned events will be scheduled.
 Criminal motions date will be set within 30 days of trial, and a trial date will be set within 180 days of filing with the Circuit Court.